HKOS · NEW ENGLAND

 First reading flips the badge to LIVE.

-◐ BUILDING
+◐ CALIBRATING

-Node Two — FarmBot raised bed
+Node Two — FarmBot

 HARDWARE